salemChniguir/spark_etl/README.md

 # spark_etl
-In this project, I put my work with Spark to do ETL processus.
-I use SparkSQL to extract data from Sources.
-Then, I make some transformations in data and save it in DB.
+Ihis project is ETL (Extract, Transform, Load) with apache Sppark.
+SparkSQL is used to extract data from Sources.
+Then, we do some transformations in data and save it in DB.